- Axolotls are carnivorous salamanders native to Mexico, especially Lake Xochimilco.

 You’ve probably seen them somewhere on the internet, whether it be Instagram, TikTok, or a random nature video, but the cute salamander in every online corner is becoming harder and harder to find in the wild.

-According to Reuters, axolotls once swam all throughout Xochimilco's canals, however, polluted water due to urban sprawl and the increase in non-native species competition has led the population to decrease.
+Axolotls once swam all throughout Xochimilco's canals, however, polluted water due to urban sprawl and the increase in non-native species competition has led the population to decrease, as per Reuters.

 Although the axolotl is often bred in labs and captivity, they continue to decline in the canals of Mexico City, their only remaining natural habitat.

 According to Vox, axolotl habitat destruction started as early as the Spanish invasion during colonization, where the growth and development of Mexico City sent chemicals and sewage into local waterways, changing ecosystems forever.
 Since then, fertilizers, pollution, chemicals, etc. have only increased, as well as the introduction of non-native species that outcompete native species like axolotls.

 A new campaign in Mexico aims to provide funding for axolotl conservation.

 In mid-November 2023, The National Autonomous University of Mexico started a campaign where users can virtually adopt an axolotl.
 Like many other humanitarian "adopt an animal" virtual campaigns, the adopter can name their virtual creature and receive a certificate of adoption in exchange for a small fee.

 Alternatively, donors can contribute funds towards an axolotl's food or habitat.

 All the money from the fundraiser will go towards conservation efforts for axolotls.
 According to NPR, the National Autonomous University did the same campaign in 2022 and raised almost $30,000, which was enough funding to build 4 axolotl refuges.